jimhendy/PandemicGame/README.md

 * Download font to provide from static directory
 * Match font to game font on board (irsa thin)

-* Remaining cards counter not quite correct.
-Not working on initial deal and stopped at 1 when deck empty

 * Restart game button in selection page / another page with current game/new game

 * log file